 In 1892, the treasury issued notes for 1, 5, 10, 40, 80, 100, 400 and 800 ticals, called "baht" in the Thai text.

-On September 19, 1902, the government introduced notes which were printed by Thomas De La Rue & Company Limited, England, during the reigns of kings Rama V and Rama VI, denominated 5, 10, 20, 100 and 1000 ticals, still called baht in the Thai text — each denomination having many types,[38] with 1 and 50 tical notes following in 1918.
+On 10 September 1902, the government introduced notes which were printed by Thomas De La Rue & Company Limited, England, during the reigns of Kings Rama V and Rama VI, denominated 5, 10, 20, 100 and 1000 ticals, still called baht in the Thai text — each denomination having many types,[38] with 1 and 50 tical notes following in 1918.
 In 1925, notes were issued in denominations of 1, 5, 10, 20, 100 and 1,000 baht with the denomination in both Arabic and Thai numerals without English text;[39] English speakers continued to refer to these as "ticals".[40]

 On 27 July 2010, the Bank of Thailand announced that the 16th-series banknotes would enter circulation in December 2010.[41][42]
 On 9 August 2012, the Bank of Thailand issued a new denomination banknote, 80 baht, to commemorate queen Sirikit's 80th birthday.[43]
 It was the first Thai banknote that featured Crane's MOTION security thread.

+In 2018, the Bank of Thailand announced a new family of banknotes featuring a portrait of the current King Vajiralongkorn (Rama X).
 The main colors and dimensions of the notes are the same as before, with the back designs featuring images of the Kings of Thailand from past to present.
 The 20, 50 and 100 baht banknotes were issued on Chakri Memorial Day, April 6, 2018.
 The final two denominations, 500 and 1,000 baht were issued on the anniversary of the birth of King Maha Vajiralongkorn, July 28, 2018.[45]

 Timeline